Table of Contents

 - Ventilator associated lung injury, barotrauma and volutrauma

 Continuous Renal Replacement Therapy (CRRT)

-Usually ordered by intensivist and managed by ICU nurse, the following are advantages of CRRT over conventional hemodialysis:
+Usually ordered by intensivist or nephrologist, and managed by ICU nurse, the following are advantages of CRRT over conventional hemodialysis:

 - Less hemodynamic disruption

 - Better outcome in acute renal failure with often complete recovery